govau/service-manual/content/topics/team-cards.md

 ---
 layout: cards/cards
 cards:
-  - headline: Getting started with the service design and delivery process
+  - headline: Roles
-    text: Introducing the process we use to build services.
+    text: Understand the roles that need to go into your team.
-    link: '/service-design-delivery-process/get-started/'
+    link: '/starting-team/roles/'
-  - headline: Discovery stage:\ exploring the problem
+  - headline: Multidisciplinary team
-    text: Discovery is really about understanding the needs of your users
+    text: Making sure your team has the right mindsets as well as skills.
-    link: '/service-design-delivery-process/discovery-stage/'
+    link: '/starting-team/multidisciplinary-team/'
 ---